 With much encouragement, in 2016 Diane established her garden studio and contemporary gallery at her new home just on the outskirts of Fowey.
 Here she is surrounded by AONB and just a stone’s throw from the beautiful Cornish coastline, from where she draws some of her inspiration.

-Over the years her work has been exhibited in Kent, Warwickshire and Cornwall and she has taken part in the Cornwall Open Studios week.
+Over the years her work has been exhibited in Kent, Warwickshire and Cornwall and she has taken part in the Cornwall Open Studios week, Penwith Society of Art associate members summer 2018 exhibition and St Ives Society of Art 2019 open winter exhibition.
+A few select pieces are displayed at Wychwood Art Gallery in Oxfordshire.
 Diane’s work can be found in private collections in Paris, Dublin, Australia, South Africa and across the UK.

 ‘I start with a thought … an idea … an emotion … an image … and my work evolves and emerges in whatever medium I am using.
 The resultant piece can sometimes appear by accident.
 I am a self-taught artist and photographer with a love of fresh, pure colour and simple forms that communicate through a visual language … images that speaks to you.
 I hope to evoke the viewer’s creative mind as well as my creations complementing the settings in which they are displayed.
 I love the unusual and the simple …